 Applicants are strongly encouraged to submit applications at least 12 weeks in advance of the proposed travel, events or workshops in order to ensure that they have sufficient time to finalize any activity and issue invitations following NSERC’s decision.

 Once completed, the following application documents (in PDF format) must be uploaded to NSERC’s Secure Upload Site:

-- A Connect Grant Application Form (Form 401).
+- A Connect Grant Application Form (Form 401), limited to two pages.
+Applicants are advised to use the headings provided under Review Procedures and Selection Criteria to format their proposal.
 Applications being submitted through an NSERC-eligible institution must be endorsed by an authorized representative of the institution.
 Applications being submitted through a non-eligible organization must be endorsed by an authorized representative of that organization, other than the applicant;

 - A Personal Data Form (Form 100 for university-led applications, Form 103CV for college-led applications) or a PDF version of the NSERC Researcher CV Type of the Canadian Common CV (CCV);

 - A Terms and Conditions of Applying Form signed by the applicant; and

 - For a Level 3 Connect Grant application (national-level workshops seeking more than $10,000): a letter of support for the workshop from the principal non-academic partner organization, a résumé from the non-academic applicant, and a résumé from each partner(s).

 NSERC will reach a funding decision within 30 days of receipt of a complete application.

 Level 1 Connect Grants